MikeRatcliffe/Recipes/recipes/chicken-enchiladas.md

 1. Heat oil in a small saucepan over medium-high heat.
 2. Add flour and cook for 1 minute, whisking constantly.
-3. Add in the chili powder, garlic powder, cumin and oregano and cook for 1 more minute, whisking constantly.
+3. Add in the chilli powder, garlic powder, cumin and oregano and cook for 1 more minute, whisking constantly.
 4. Gradually pour in the stock, whisking constantly to combine until no lumps remain.
 5. Simmer for about 10-15 minutes, uncovered, until the sauce has slightly thickened.
 6. Give the sauce a taste and season with salt, as needed.